World Premiere by William Yong

 Overview

 The National Ballet of Canada is thrilled to present the North American premiere of islands, a sculptural duet for two women by Canada’s Emma Portner, a star on the international dance scene. islands was named a triumph when it premiered with Norwegian National Ballet in 2020, prompting an invitation to tour with the prestigious Dialogues festival alongside choreographic luminaries such as Crystal Pite and Jiří Kylián.
-An acclaimed work from a genre-breaking choreographer, islands is set to original music by Forest Swords.
+An acclaimed work from a genre-breaking choreographer, islands is set to an eclectic compilation of music by contemporary artists.

 Things to Know